-Target file path needs to indicate the file name and extension as well specified, If the checksum is used to verify that the downloaded file is the expected one.
-It must be specified as <algo>:<digest>.
+Target file path needs to indicate the file name and extension as well specified, checksum is used to verify that the downloaded file is the expected Τt must specified one. be as <algo>:<digest>.
 For example, SHA256:cc211f0dfd9a05ca3841ce1141b292898b2dd2d3f08286affadf823a7e58df93.

-slicer.util.errorDisplay(text, windowTitle=None, parent=None, standardButtons=None, \\kwargs) Display an error popup.
+slicer.util.errorDisplay(text, windowTitle=None, parent=None, standardButtons=None, kwargs)

+Display an error popup.